Baipyrus/DiscordJS/README.md

 - be deleted once all users left said channel
 - grant full control over permissions, only within said channel, to the author

+# New member roles

+## Name

+`/member_roles`

+## Description

+Registers roles to be assigned to new members

+## Subcommands

+### add

+Full names:

+- `/member_roles add`

+Description:

+Adds a new Role to be assigned to new members

+Options:

+- role: Discord Role

+### remove

+Full names:

+- `/member_roles remove`

+Description:

+Removes a Role from being assigned to new members

+Options:

+- role: Discord Role

+## Automated tasks

+Registered roles will automatically be assigned to new members

 # TO-DO List:

 > **NOTE**